 \subsection{Eigenfunctions of the map dynamo}

-After a few iterations, the function $B(x)$ representing variation of magnetic field along $x$ settles to an eigenfunction of a specific shape and B(x) from future iterations can be matched to it by scaling.

-This can be seen in Fig.~\ref{fig.8} for a 2-strip map.
-For example the function $B(x)$ after the $7$th iteration can be scaled back in amplitude to $B(x)$ after $6$th iteration.
-Thus $B(x)$ latches on to an eigenfunction of the map system with diffusion included (which represents the STF dynamos).
-These eigenfunctions for the two strip map depend of course on $\Rm$.
+After a few iterations, the function $B(x)$ representing variation of magnetic field along $x$ settles to an eigenfunction of a specific shape and $B(x)$ from future iterations can be matched to it by scaling.
+This can be seen in Fig.~\ref{kinevol} for the two-strip map.
+For example $B(x)$ after the $7$th iteration can be scaled back in amplitude to $B(x)$ after the $6$th iteration.
+Thus $B(x)$ tends to an eigenfunction of the map with diffusion included (which represents the STF dynamo).
+The eigenfunction of the two-strip map depends of course on $\Rm$.

-This is clear from Fig.~\ref{fig.9}, where we see that with increasing $\Rm$ (from $10^2$ to $10^5$), the eigenfunction of the magnetic field develops a finer and finer scale structure It can be seen that the eigenfunctions in Fig.~\ref{fig.9} for different $\Rm$ match with those in Fig.6 of \citet{FO90}, for the same $\alpha=0.4$.

-Eigenfunctions for the four strip map with various $\Rm$ ranging from $10^2$ to $10^5$ are shown in Fig.~\ref{fig.10}.
-As $\Rm$ is increased beside showing features similar to the 2 strip maps, there also exists fine scale reversals between the parallel and anti-parallel direction of the magnetic fields.
-These could be thought of as the analogue of the field reversals seen in DNS of fluctuation dynamos \citep{Schek04,BS05}.
-We now turn to the saturation of STF type map dynamos.
+This is clear from Fig.~\ref{2strip}: the eigenfunction of the magnetic field develops a finer and finer structures with increasing $\Rm$ (from $10^2$ to $10^5$).
+The eigenfunctions shown in Fig.~\ref{2strip} for different values of $\Rm$ match those in Fig.6 of \citet{FO90} for the same $\alpha=0.4$.
+The eigenfunctions for the four-strip map with $\Rm$ ranging from $10^2$ to $10^5$ are shown in Fig.~\ref{4strip}.
+Besides showing features similar to the two-strip maps, the eigenfunctions of the four-strip map have fine-scale reversals of magnetic field.
+These could be thought of as an analogue of the field reversals seen in the DNS of fluctuation dynamos \citep{Schek04,BS05}.

+An interesting case is when we use a random initial seed field, instead of a uniform one.
+In the Fig.~\ref{randomSeed}, we show the evolution of such a run, starting from top left to bottom right.
+It can be seen that as the run progresses, the initial random field with both positive and negative values changes to an eigenfunction which is entirely negatively valued.
+This is clear on noting that the zero on the ordinate axis rapidly moves up showing that $B(x)$ becomes more and more negative as it latches on to the eigenfunction.
+The $B(x)$ in the bottom rightmost panel in Fig.~\ref{randomSeed} is the same eigenfunction as $Rm=1000$ case is Fig.~\ref{2strip}, but with a negative amplitude.
+It could as well have become entirely positively valued depending on the initial seed field.
+This example also illustrates the fact that the eigenfunction of the map is realised independent of the initial conditions.